Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Appendices

 where $ C_{t,s_*} = \sqrt{\frac{2\log{t}}{s_*}}$.
 Substitute $C_{t,s_*}$ above, we get

 Similarly for $C_{t,s_i}$, probability of (\ref{eq:eight}) will be $\leq t^{-4}$.
 We see that the condition in equation (\ref{eq:nine}) arises when the true variances of the optimal arm and sub-optimal arm are close to each other.
-If the true variance of optimal is less than the true variance of any sub-optimal arm with the addition of 2 times the uncertainty term, i.e., $C_{t,s_i(q)}$, the agent is bound to make an error until enough number of pulls have taken place.
-As $z$ represents the initial number of pulls, and if pulls are sufficient, then equation (\ref{eq:nine}) becomes false.
-We see that for $z = \Big\lceil\frac{8\log{t}}{\delta^2_i}\Big\rceil$, i.e., $s_i = z$, the number of pulls of the sub-optimal arm is substantial enough to make the occurrence of an error event to become highly unlikely.
+Then, the agent is bound to make an error until enough number of pulls have taken place.
+We split the analysis into two cases: \begin{itemize} \item \textbf{Case 1:} $s_* \geq z$; in this case, $C_{t,s_*} \leq C_{t,z}$, and we bound $C_{t,s_i} + C_{t,s_*} \leq 2 C_{t,z}$. \item \textbf{Case 2:} $s_* < z$; this implies the optimal arm has been pulled fewer than $z$ times.
+But since the algorithm includes an initial exploration phase (each arm pulled at least once) and $s_*$ grows over time, this case can only occur for a limited number of time steps.
+We bound the total contribution of this case by a constant. \end{itemize} By choosing $z = \left\lceil \frac{8 \log n}{\delta_i^2} \right\rceil$, we ensure that $C_{t,s_i} + C_{t,s_*} < \delta_i$.
+Thus, for $z = \Big\lceil\frac{8\log{t}}{\delta^2_i}\Big\rceil$, i.e., $s_i = z$, the number of pulls of the sub-optimal arm is substantial enough to make the occurrence of an error event to become highly unlikely.
 This can be seen as,

 It implies that in total of $n$ pulls at a certain time-step $t$, pulls of arm $i$ i.e $s_i \geq \frac{8\log{n}}{\delta^2_i}$ to bound the expected number of pulls for sub-optimal arm $i$ as,

 Therefore, using union bound